Cocos Malay: History

+A bilingual give way sign used on the Cocos (Keeling) Islands, in both English and Cocos Malay.
+It differs from the give way signs used in Malaysia.

 The first Cocos Malays were slaves brought to the then uninhabited Cocos (Keeling) Islands in 1826 by Alexander Hare and John Clunies-Ross.
 Most Malay slaves were mainly obtained in Malacca and in Banjarmasin, but they originally came from all over Indonesia, and the language that they spoke among each other was a form of Malay.
 Given that Malay was the lingua franca or trade language throughout Maritime Southeast Asia at the time, it is likely that the slaves spoke some form of pidgin Malay.
-Between 1857 and 1910 the Clunies-Ross family also brought in a large number of Javanese laborers from Banten, Central Java, and Madura.
-The Java Islanders laborers were called "Bantamese" to distinguish them from the Malays who had previously inhabited the island.
+Between 1857 and 1910 the Clunies-Ross family also brought in a large number of Javanese labourers from Banten, Central Java, and Madura.
+The Java Islanders labourers were called "Bantamese" to distinguish them from the Malays who had previously inhabited the island.
 Nowadays, the native language spoken by their ancestors has largely been lost in the Cocos (Keeling) Islands, although some words have entered the Cocos Malay.

 Over time, Cocos Malay appears to be very vulnerable considering that the number of Cocos Malay speakers is only around 500 people.
 In the 1950s, due to economic difficulties, many Cocos Malay-speaking people emigrated to Christmas Island and Sabah, Malaysia.
 Emigration continued in the 1970s, when Cocos Islanders began migrating to the Australian mainland, with one-way tickets (in accordance with Clunies-Ross's policy at the time that they were free to go but not free to return).
 Due to ongoing migration, the Cocos Malay speakers reside in cities across Western Australia, including Perth, Katanning, Geraldton, Kalgoorlie, and Port Hedland.

 In 2009, Cocos Malay was banned from use in the education sector in the Cocos (Keeling) Islands because it was considered not in accordance with the rules of language politeness, and instead used Indonesian as the language of instruction which is considered by the Malays as a standard variant of Malay.
 However, the ban on the use of Cocos Malay did not last long and was finally able to be used normally again in 2011.